 CHOOSE A TENT THAT FITS YOUR LIFESTYLE

-THEN CHOOSE YOUR SLEEP GEAR Depending on the weather and time of year, you'll need to pack some sleeping bags.
+THEN CHOOSE YOUR SLEEP GEAR Depending on the weather and time of year, you'll need to pack some sleeping bags and/or blankets.
 Let me tell you from experience, it's WAY better to have overpacked blankets than to not have had enough for a cool night.
 As I mentioned, deserts get cold and windy at night, so bring a warm sleeping bag and a few blankets.
 I'm usually the one who gets cold and Nathan sleeps without any bag (like a crazy person).

 PLAN YOUR FOOD